8 ways to manage migraines and headaches

-- Adequate sleep – Too much, too little or irregular sleep can cause headaches.
-Get eight hours of good quality sleep each night and follow regular sleep habits.
-"If you wake without feeling refreshed, you may have a sleeping disorder.
-If that's the case, talk with your provider about getting a sleep study," Le encourages.
+- Get adequate sleep.
+Too much, too little or irregular sleep can cause headaches.
+Try for eight hours of quality sleep every night and follow regular sleep habits.
+Waking up without feeling refreshed is a sign you may have a sleeping disorder.
+In this case, talk with your provider about undergoing a sleep study.

-- Eat regular, healthy meals – Le recommends, "70g of protein (such as milk, lean meats, fish, eggs, soy, nuts, beans and lentils) spread out over the day will help keep blood sugar stable."
+- Eat regular, healthy meals.
+Eating 70 grams of protein (such as milk, lean meats, fish, eggs, soy, nuts, beans and lentils) throughout the day helps stabilize blood sugar and prevent headaches.

-- Avoid trigger foods – Some food additives may trigger headaches including MSG (a flavor enhancer in processed, packaged and restaurant food), aspartame (an artificial sweetener in many “diet” foods and beverages), nitrates (in cured meats and canned foods) and tyramine (in red wine and aged cheeses).
+- Avoid trigger foods.
+Headaches can be triggered by some food additives, such as MSG (a flavor enhancer in processed, packaged and restaurant food), aspartame (an artificial sweetener in many “diet” foods and beverages), nitrates (in cured meats and canned foods) and tyramine (in red wine and aged cheeses).

-- Stay hydrated – Being low on the water and electrolytes your body needs to function can cause headaches.
-So drink up.
-Women should drink about eight cups and men about 12 cups to replace what the body loses every day.
+- Stay hydrated.
+Being low on water and electrolytes, which your body needs to function properly, can cause headaches.
+Women should drink about eight cups every day and men about 12 cups.

-*These supplements are generally safe in recommended doses, but they caninterfere with some medications.
-So talk with your doctor before taking any kind of supplements.
+*These supplements are generally safe in recommended doses, but they can interfere with some medications.
+Always talk with your doctor before taking any kind of supplements.